-The Devine Research Program focuses on the psychosocial aspects of pediatric, adolescent, and young adult cancer survivorship, including patient and family adaptation to illness, adherence to medical recommendations and survivorship care, and health promotion for survivors.
+The Devine Research Program focuses on the psychosocial aspects of pediatric, adolescent, and young adult cancer survivorship, including patient and family adaptation to illness, adherence to medical recommendations and survivorship care, healthcare transitions, and health promotion for survivors.
 Much of our work focuses on the unique needs of adolescent and young adult (AYA) patients and survivors who must navigate the challenges of cancer care in the midst of normative developmental transitions (such as graduating high school, pursuing higher education, establishing financial independence, and forming strong peer and intimate relationships).

 Recent projects include a randomized controlled trial of Bright IDEAS-Young Adults, a problem-solving skills training targeted to the unique and extensive needs of young adult patients; Managing Your Health, an online self-management + peer mentoring intervention to improve transition readiness among young adult survivors of childhood cancer preparing to independently manage their healthcare; and FitSurvivor, a group-based + mobile app intervention to improve physical activity for AYA cancer survivors.